uiwjs/react-json-view/core/README.md

 ✏️ Support editing and adding features
 ♻️ Whether to highlight updates.

-The new version **v2** has redesigned the API to make the code more maintainable and introduced a simpler and more flexible component customization rendering API.
+The new version [**v2**](https://raw.githack.com/uiwjs/react-json-view/v2-docs/index.html) has redesigned the API to make the code more maintainable and introduced a simpler and more flexible component customization rendering API.
 Each component can now have custom rendering, and the new API resembles React more closely.
+Preview [v2 documentation](https://raw.githack.com/uiwjs/react-json-view/v2-docs/index.html) and [examples](https://raw.githack.com/uiwjs/react-json-view/v2-docs/index.html).

 - [x] Complete all features of displaying JSON in v1.
 - [ ] Add editing functionality to v2.